MatAtBread/nodent/README.md

 Changelog
 =========
+12Mar14: Add prototype to allow error handlers to be chained.
+See "Chaining errors" below.

 10Feb14: Add convenience method body <<= http[s].getBody(url) - open, read and return a UTF-8 encoded response as a fully buffered string.

 02Feb14: Make compile() log friendly error messages and throw an object of type Error if there is a problem parsing